OpenEvalProject/evals/manuscripts/elife-20105/v4/manuscript.md

 We tested whether mutations at positions that clearly impact substrate specificity in ZAP-70 would also affect autophosphorylation rates.
 The KKMK-to-AAMA mutation in the FG loop, which reduced LAT and SLP-76 phosphorylation rates (Figure 7—figure supplement 7), caused a clear increase in activation loop autophosphorylation of the ZAP-70 kinase domain (Figure 9B).
 Consistent with this observation, introduction of lysine residues at corresponding positions into the Lck and c-Src kinase domains reduced their autophosphorylation rates (Figure 9—figure supplement 2).
 We observed a similar enhancement of ZAP-70 activation loop autophosphorylation when Arg 514 was replaced with alanine or glutamate (Figure 9C).

-## Activation and substrate recognition of Lck, ZAP-70, and Syk in a model cell line
+### Activation and substrate recognition of Lck, ZAP-70, and Syk in a model cell line

-In order to connect our in vitro data to a cellular context, we studied the activities of full-length Lck and ZAP-70 in a reconstituted cell-based system in which human embryonic kidney (HEK) 293 cells were transiently transfected with various constructs of Lck or ZAP-70, together with the full-length substrates LAT or TCRζ, as described previously (
+In order to connect our in vitro data to a cellular context, we studied the activities of full-length Lck and ZAP-70 in a reconstituted cell-based system in which human embryonic kidney (HEK) 293 cells were transiently transfected with various constructs of Lck or ZAP-70, together with the full-length substrates LAT or TCRζ, as described previously (Brdicka et al., 2005).
+In this system, Lck shows substantial tyrosine phosphorylation, whereas ZAP-70 is phosphorylated only when it is co-expressed with Lck (Figure 10A).
+LAT phosphorylation is only seen when Lck is co-expressed with ZAP-70.
+Likewise, robust TCRζ phosphorylation is only observed when Lck is present.

 ![Figure 10.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig10-v4.jpg)

 **Figure 10.:** (A) Co-expression of wild-type full-length kinases and chimeras of Lck and ZAP-70 with LAT or TCRζ.
 Two chimeric kinases were used: Lck/ZAP-70 refers to a construct with the Lck SH3-SH2 module fused to the ZAP-70 kinase domain.
 ZAP-70/Lck refers to the ZAP-70 tandem SH2 module fused to the Lck kinase domain.
 (B) Comparison of F-G loop mutations of ZAP-70 and Lck.
 ZAP-70* refers to the KKMK-to-AAMA mutant, and Lck* refers to the PGMT-to-KKMK mutant.
 (C) Comparison of F-G loop mutations in ZAP-70 and Syk.
-All experiments were carried out in human embryonic kidney (HEK) 293T cells as previously described (Brdicka et al., 2005), and interpretation of the results is also based on the analysis in Brdicka et al. 2005.DOI: http://dx.doi.org/10.7554/eLife.20105.033
+All experiments were carried out in human embryonic kidney (HEK) 293T cells as previously described (Brdicka et al., 2005), and interpretation of the results is also based on the analysis in Brdicka et al. 2005.

 ![Figure 10—figure supplement 1.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig10-figsupp1-v4.jpg)

 **Figure 10—figure supplement 1.:** The top blot shows phosphorylation of a tyrosine in the SH2-kinase linker of ZAP-70 or Syk (Tyr 319 or Tyr 352, respectively).
-The bottom blot shows phosphorylation of a tyrosine in the kinase domain activation loop of ZAP-70 or Syk (Tyr 493 or Tyr 526, respectively).DOI: http://dx.doi.org/10.7554/eLife.20105.034
+The bottom blot shows phosphorylation of a tyrosine in the kinase domain activation loop of ZAP-70 or Syk (Tyr 493 or Tyr 526, respectively).

 We also tested the importance of the adapter domains of Lck and ZAP-70 in determining specificity for LAT and the TCRζ.
 To do this, we made two chimeric constructs.
 One (Lck/ZAP-70) has the SH3 and SH2 domains of Lck fused to the kinase domain of ZAP-70.
 The other (ZAP-70/Lck) has the tandem SH2 domains of ZAP-70 fused to the kinase domain of Lck.
 The behavior of these constructs is similar to that of the wild-type protein from which the kinase domain is derived, demonstrating that the principal determinant of phosphorylation specificity is the kinase domain (Figure 10A).